A Novel Approach to Neutrino-Hydrogen Measurements: Introduction

 \section{Introduction}

-To collect a large statistics neutrino experiments typically use massive nuclear targets, which are particularly relevant in long-baseline oscillation experiments due to the reduced flux at the far site~\cite{Acciarri:2015uup,Acciarri:2016ooe}.
+Neutrino experiments typically use massive nuclear targets, which are particularly relevant in long-baseline oscillation experiments given the reduced flux at the far sites~\cite{Abi:2020evt,Hyper-Kamiokande:2018ofw}.
 An understanding of the structure and interactions of hadrons within the nuclear targets is, therefore, crucial to achieve accurate measurements of neutrino interactions.
-The existing uncertainties in the modeling of the nuclear effects, which modify the neutrino cross-sections, as well as the final state interactions within the nucleus are not adequate to meet the precisions required by next-generation neutrino experiments~\cite{Alvarez-Ruso:2017oui}.
+The existing uncertainties in the modeling of the nuclear effects, which modify the neutrino cross-sections, as well as the final state interactions within the nucleus are insufficient for the precisions required by next-generation neutrino experiments~\cite{Alvarez-Ruso:2017oui}.